Looking for something specific? Jump to a section:

 Winter '25-'26

-Despite settling near parity to Henry Hub for the past five winters (Nov–Mar), NGPL Midcon forward pricing reflects a –$0.24/MMBtu discount to Henry for Winter ’25–’26 (as of 9/9/25).
-This is not the case for ANR Oklahoma and Panhandle TX-OK forward pricing as both of these points trade near parity to Henry Hub, similar to settles observed in the past few years.
+Despite settling near parity to Henry Hub for the past five winters (Nov–Mar), NGPL Midcon forward pricing reflects a –$0.15MMBtu discount to Henry for the balance of Winter ’25–’26 (as of 11/21/25).
+This is not the case for ANR Oklahoma and Panhandle TX-OK forward pricing as both of these points trade over parity to Henry Hub.

 |